Skip to content

 Hermann Oak Leather

 Hermann Oak Leather Company has operated in St. Louis since 1881.
-They vegetable-tan using oak bark.
-A process that takes weeks where chrome tanning takes hours.
+The same family ownership for five generations.
+They vegetable-tan using oak bark — a process that takes weeks where chrome tanning takes hours.

 The difference shows over time.
 Chrome-tanned leather stays the same until it fails.
 Vegetable-tanned leather develops patina, darkens with handling, molds to your shape.
 It ages.

-Ardent uses their Old World Harness in russett at 11-13oz weight.
+Ardent uses Hermann Oak’s Old World Harness in russet at 11-13oz weight.
 Heavy enough to hold structure, supple enough to bend without cracking.
 The surface shows the grain of the original hide.
 No coating, no correction.
-Tallow-stuffed during tanning.
-Animal fat, not petroleum.
+Tallow-stuffed during tanning — animal fat worked into the fibers under pressure, not petroleum and not surface-applied.

-The russett color is natural - the result of oak bark and tallow, not dye.
+The russet color is natural: the result of oak bark and tallow, not dye.
 This is what vegetable-tanned leather looks like before anything is added.

 Botanical dyes available in limited batches.